gurmeetsaran/sqltesting/README.md

     )
 ```

-### Working with Struct Types (Athena and Trino)
+### Working with Struct Types (Athena, Trino, and BigQuery)

-The library supports struct/record types using Python dataclasses or Pydantic models for Athena and Trino:
+The library supports struct/record types using Python dataclasses or Pydantic models for Athena, Trino, and BigQuery:

 ```python
 from dataclasses import dataclass